astraqube/gokid-ios/navmaps/README.md

 6) Copy navMaps' info plist key/value pair for UIAppFonts to your info.plist

 Changelog
-July 8
+July 9
+Added tap on header to show different navigation perspectives fixed a bug where an annotation would turn into a pin
+todo: messages button from map, turn by turn, the TRAY July 8
 Now have navigation mode, allowing toggling pickups and getting apple maps directions Now have multiple pickup, multiple dropoff support with intelligent routing